Maurnic/atb-dashboard/README.md

 # atb-dashboard
-A simple dashboard for retrieving ATBs public route info using the entur API
+A simple dashboard for retrieving ATBs public route info using the entur API.